HirotoShioi/nano_chain/README.md

 ## Peer discovery

+Basic implementation of peer-to-peer network capable of propagating shared states.

 ![tmux image](./assets/peer_discovery.png)

 In a p2p setting, every process acts as both a server and a client.
 Executing